AnshumanTripathi/anshumantripathi.github.io/content/blog/monolith-microservices.md

 3. Monolith requires a lot of dedicated tooling like:
     1. Modularized CI pipeline.
 Suppose there is a slight change in a specific module.
 In that case, the whole monolith must be built and run to test changes, which causes the CI feedback loop to be longer and makes development more complicated.
 The CI pipeline needs to be intelligent enough to detect modules with code changes and build only the specific modules.
     2. Bugs can be introduced quickly because of cross-cutting changes.
-    3. Monitoring and alerting solutions for a monolith are complicated since the monolith is an entire system owned by the organization as a whole.
+    3. Monitoring and alerting solutions for a monolith are complicated since the monolith is an entire system owned by the organization.
 4. Monoliths can make it difficult for new engineers to get onboarded, as it takes time to understand the system.

 ## Microservices